Updated September 2020

 Also in Big Tub Harbour, only a few fin kicks away from the Sweepstakes wreck is the wreck of the City of Grand Rapids, a passenger steamer.
 It sits in even shallower water, barely contained under the surface.

 The Tugs is a shore dive site that includes the wrecks of 4 small steam tugs, including the Alice G, Robert K, John & Alex and a fourth unidentified tug.
 It’s located just outside the Small Tub Harbour, and there’s a large wooden deck at the shore for suiting up, and stairs into the water.

 The Niagara II shipwreck was a purposely sunk in 1999 to act as a playground for scuba divers (and freedivers willing to brave the cold).
+The ship was originally a 55m/192 ft tanker that was converted to a sandsucker.
 It sits just outside the national park (which wouldn’t permit its sinking within the park).
 The ship has been cleared of all equipment, doors and windows, so penetration of the wreck is safe and there are lots of corners to explore.
-It sits upright, with the top of the wheelhouse at 45 feet below the surface, with a max depth of just under 100 feet.
-Most of your time exploring the wreck will bet between 60-80 feet.
+It sits upright, with the top of the wheelhouse at 14m/45ft below the surface, with a max depth of 28m/98ft.
+Most of your time exploring the wreck will bet between 18-24m/60-80ft.
 Visibility can deteriorate in the afternoon as divers stir up silt through the day.

 Conditions and temperature

 The diving in Tobermory is amazing because of the amount and conditions of the shipwrecks, as well as the surprisingly clear water (particularly for freshwater).

 Unfortunately, the tradeoff is cold water.
 The cold freshwater is what has preserved the wrecks for 100+ years.